Hanlon and O’Hanlon are popular names around the world today. Their origins can be traced back more than 1,000 years to ancient Ireland.

 There have been many noteworthy people in history that have made a mark in their respective fields.

 Count Redmond O’Hanlon was an Irish outlaw of the 17th century.
-He was known for his generosity in Ireland, frequently robbing from the rich to give to the poor.
+He was known for his generosity in Ireland, frequently robbing the rich to give to the poor.
 For this reason, he has gone down in history as the ‘Irish Robin Hood’.

 Ardal O’Hanlon is a popular Irish actor and comedian.
 He played the loveable Father Dougal Maguire in the hilarious comedy Father Ted.
 He then starred as the lead character in the sit-com My Hero.
-O’Hanlon is also an accomplished stand-up comedian and regular performs on various comedy shows.
+O’Hanlon is also an accomplished stand-up comedian and regularly performs on various comedy shows.

 Evan O’Hanlon is and Australian Paralympic athlete.
-He has competed at the 2008 Beijing and 2012 London Paralympic Games.
+He competed at the 2008 Beijing and 2012 London Paralympic Games.
 He won five gold medals across the two competitions, including winning and defending the 100m and 200m T38 sprints.